SilentCicero/yoyo-bootstrap/README.md

 # yoyo-bootstrap

-React bootstrap but for the actual DOM (built with yo-yo)
+Bootstrap components for the actual DOM (built with yo-yo)

 ```
 npm install --save yoyo-boostrap